 I always wanted to be an artist.
 I loved drawing, and was attracted to anything creative.
 My journey to become a watercolor artist began after a career as a public school teacher.
 Being outside in nature is paramount to me, and I have a strong attraction to plein air painting.
 Those impressions become the genesis for my abstractions of nature.

 My paintings have been exhibited in many juried shows including The de Young Open, de Young Museum (San Francisco, CA;) The Signature American Watermedia Exhibition, (Fallbrook, CA;) Yosemite Renaissance, Yosemite National Park Museum Gallery; "Aquarius - Pacific

-Regional Exhibition," (San Luis Obispo, CA,) and the Fine Arts Juried Exhibit, Arts at the Port (Anacortes, WA.)
+Regional Exhibition," (San Luis Obispo Museum, CA;) and Arts at the Port Juried Fine Art Exhibit, (Anacortes, WA.)
 The Muir Land Trust, The Museum of Northwest Art, (La Conner, WA,) City of Concord, CA

 (Office of the Mayor,) and other non-profit organizations have selected my work

 to support their charitable endeavors.
 My workshops focus on design, composition, and developing a personal style.
 I have been the Guest Artist/Lecturer for the California Watercolor Association.

 Magazine; “Splash 11 – New Directions - The Best of Watercolor,”

 articles, “The Unconventional Route” and “The Dr. is In” have